migaweb/TelerikBlazorGrid/README.md

         CultureInfo.DefaultThreadCurrentCulture = new CultureInfo(culture);
         CultureInfo.DefaultThreadCurrentUICulture = new CultureInfo(culture);

 * Right align a column header, on a numeric column, is way too tricky when not aligning every column in the grid.
 Requires a HeaderTemplate.
-The TextAlign property only affects the cells, not the header. __Not working__ example below.
+The TextAlign property only affects the cells, not the header. __Non working__ example below.

         <GridColumn Field="@(nameof(Person.Id))"
                     Title="Id"